• Skip to primary navigation

 In terms of taste, Ceylon cinnamon has a milder and sweeter flavor, making it popular for use in desserts and baked goods.
 Saigon cinnamon has a stronger and spicier taste, often used in savory dishes and as a seasoning.

-When it comes to health benefits, both varieties of cinnamon have anti-inflammatory and antioxidant properties.
+Both varieties of cinnamon have anti-inflammatory and antioxidant properties.
 However, Ceylon cinnamon contains lower levels of coumarin, a compound that can be harmful in high doses.

 Whether you prefer the subtle sweetness of Ceylon or the bold spiciness of Saigon, both types of cinnamon can add a delicious flavor boost to your meals and provide potential health benefits as well.